Buyer’s guide to tablet PCs

 Potential tablet owners now have three major operating systems to choose from when buying a tablet.
 Here’s how they stack up:

 The iPad is now on its fourth generation.
-The latest is the iPad with Retina Display, the older iPad 2 continues to be sold, while there's also the smaller 7.9-inch iPad Mini - the cheapest model yet.
+The latest are the iPad Air models, while some older versions are also still available - including the smaller 7.9-inch iPad Mini, the cheapest model yet.